SHAPE High School: Athletics

 Shape American High School had the largest number of DII Football Titles between 1992 and 2012.
 The football team made playoffs for the 1st time in 2012 since 4 years passing.
 The boys 1993–94 cross-country team went undefeated and won the Division II European championship.
 The girls basketball team won the European Championship in 2012.
 The baseball team won their first Division II European Championship in 2012, led by All-European Award winners James Workman and Clay Coon.
+The boys basketball team of 2024-2025 won 3rd place in the European Basketball tournament (EUROS) and became the team that for the first time brought back a medal for Division 1 category.
 Opportunities are available to students in the three secondary sections, including: